Please note that Tapas no longer supports Internet Explorer.

 “Enough,” said the king firmly.
 “We’re family.
 Fighting isn’t going to change anything.”

 My mother laughed to herself.
-“Family—the mortals and the fae finally let an eternal kingdom host the annual banquet, yet your brother arrives late.
+“Family—the mortals and the fae finally let an eternal kingdom host the annual banquet, and your brother arrives late.
 The fae traveled from the islands, and they were here on time.
-If we’re wanting to turn into a supporting family, you’re already failing.”
+If we want to become a supportive family, we’re already failing.”

-“We didn’t do it on purpose, your grace,” said Elrod.
+“We didn’t do it on purpose, Your Grace,” said Elrod.
 “Sullmane is the only elven city in the lowlands.
-The elves depend on us, and a few issues needed to be taken care of before we left.”
+The elves depend on us, and a few issues needed to be resolved before we left.”

 “A kingdom filled with the banished and mixed,” she scoffed.
 “I suppose that comes with all sorts of issues.

-“That would be a waste of their time, so it’s better that you arrived late than bothering them.
+“That would be a waste of their time, so it’s better that you arrive late than bother them.
 Excuse me.”
-My mother lifted her chin, and she patted my father’s arms.
+My mother lifted her chin and patted my father’s arms.
 “Arkin, I need to leave before I kill your brother and his bastard.”

 “May the gods forsake us, Arbela,” he called after her.